4. The practical application of oneness, 4:1-6:9

 iv] Don't use vulgar language, but rather let your speech be edifying, v29-30.
 Replace corrupt speech with edifying speech.
 Unwholesome talk probably means foul language, but it also covers destructive, nasty, back biting, and even frivolous speech.
 Aim at speech that is helpful for building others up according to their needs.
 One of the functions of the Holy Spirit is to unite the fellowship of believers in love, so when we affront each other with destructive words, we "grieve" the Holy Spirit.

-saproV "unwholesome [talk]" - rotten.
+saproV adj. "unwholesome [talk]" - rotten, corrupt.
+Attributive adjective limiting "word / talk", subject of the negated verb "should not proceed."
 The word literally means decayed, but here it takes on the meaning "harmful".
 "Do not let vulgar / slanderous / contemptuous talk ..."

-proV + acc. "for [building up]" - to, toward [building up = edification].
+proV + acc. "for" - toward .
 Probably serving to express object / purpose, "so as to edify"; "let your words be for the improvement of others", NJB.

-iJna + subj. "that [it may benefit]" - that.
+iJna + subj. "that [it may benefit]" - that [it may give grace].
 Introducing a final clause expressing purpose, although a consecutive clause expressing result is possible; "in order that" / "with the result that."
 "Presenting the rationale of the implied imperative in the alla, "but", clause", Larkin, as NIV.

-tou qeou (oV) gen. "of God" - The genitive here prompts numerous way to view how the Spirit and God relate.
-Taking qeoV as the Father, the genitive may be adjectival, relational or possessive, "God's Holy Spirit", or ablative, expressing source/origin, "from God."
+tou qeou (oV) gen. "of God" - [the holy spirit] of god.
+The genitive here prompts numerous ways to view how the Spirit and God relate.
+Taking qeoV as the Father, the genitive may be adjectival, relational, "God's Holy Spirit", or ablative, expressing source / origin, "from God."
 Relational seems best.

-en wJ/ "with whom" - The sense may be local, "in whom", or it may express association, as NIV, or be instrumental / agent, "by whom", ESV.
+en/ + dat. "with" - by [whom].
+The sense may be local, "in whom", or it may express association, as NIV, or be instrumental / agent, "by whom", ESV.
 Instrumental / agent seems best; "by whom God's sign of ownership has been set upon you", Barclay.

 esfragisqhte (sfragizw) pas. "you were sealed" - The term "sealed" may seem a little unusual, but it is simply describing the Spirit as a pledge, or evidence, of the inheritance which will one day be ours.

-eiV "for [the day of redemption]" - to.
-The NIV, as with most translations, has opted for a final (purpose) sense, but a temporal sense is possible, "until / with a view to."
+eiV "for [the day of redemption]" - to, into.
+The NIV, as with most translations, has opted for a final (purpose) sense, but a temporal sense is possible, "until."

-apolutrwsewV (iV ewV) gen. "the day of redemption" - The genitive is most likely adjectival, attributive / idiomatic, temporal, "the day when God's redeems his people" limiting the "day".
+apolutrwsewV (iV ewV) gen. "of redemption" - [the day] of redemption.
+The genitive is most likely adjectival, attributive / idiomatic, temporal, "the day when God's redeems his people" limiting the "day".
 This phrase, "the day of redemption", refers to the day of the glorification of the saints of God, Rom.8:19, 2Thes.1:10.

-arqhtw (airw) aor. pas. imp. "get rid of" - let be removed, taken away [from you].
+arqhtw (airw) aor. pas. imp. "get rid of" - remove, take away [from you].
 The passive is stylistic; "this must be removed", O'Brien.
-The preposition apo, "from", expresses separation.
+The preposition apo, "from", expresses separation, "away from".

-pikria (a) "bitterness" - sour, crabby, uncharitable, intensely resentful, hateful.
+pikria (a) "bitterness" - [all] sour, crabby, uncharitable, intensely resentful, hateful [and anger and wrath and clamor and slander].
 "Resentment", Phillips; "bitter", CEV.

 sun + dat. "along with [every form of malice]" - with [all evil].
 Expressing association; "along with all maliciousness", Barclay.

-ginesqe (gimomai) pres. imp. "be" - let be.
+ginesqe (gimomai) pres. imp. "be" - let be [kind to one another, tenderhearted].
 "Be kind toward (eiV, "to", expresses direction / goal) toward one another, tender hearted, mutually forgiving", Berkeley.

 carizomenoi (carizomai) pres. part. "forgiving" - forgiving, showing favor toward.
 Is the participle adverbial, modal, expressing the manner in which the action of the verbs "be kind and compassionate" is fulfilled, or means, so Hoehner, or substantival, nominative predicate of the verb "be", as Berkeley above?
 Here taking the particular sense of "forgiving", as NIV.
 For believers, forgiveness fulfills neighborly love.